paoloose/ERT-laboratory/typst/1_ERT.typ

 == Why resistivity?

 Electrical resistivity $rho$ ($ohm dot m$) is a bulk property of materials that characterizes how much they oppose the flow of electrical current.
 Materials with low resistivity are called conductors, while those with high resistivity are called insulators.
-Resistivity is the reciprocal of electrical conductivity $sigma$ ($"siemens"/m$), which is the ability of a material to conduct electric current.
+Resistivity is the reciprocal of electrical conductivity
+$sigma$ ($"siemens"/m$), which is the ability of a material to conduct electric current.

 Both resistivity and conductivity are _intensive properties_
+#footnote[
-#footnote[Not to be confused with their _extensive_ versions: resistance and conductance.],
+  Not to be confused with their _extensive_ versions: resistance and conductance.
+],
 which mans that they do not depend on the amount of material.
 This means that, by visualizing the subsurface resistivity distribution, we are also viewing at the material distribution, and we can easily distinguish between conductive and insulating materials (e.g. minerals and rocks).

 The figure below shows the resistivity range of some common subsurface materials.

 #figure(
   image("../assets/resistivity_table.png"),
   caption: [Electrical conductivity and resistivity of common rocks.], )

+Note that there is no absolute value for resistivity, in our measures, resistivity will depend on many factors like:

+- Porosity of material (how much empty space it has), which increases resistivity.
+- Moisture content, which may increase or decrease resistivity depending on the material.
+- Temperature #footnote[
+    For better precision, some resistivity tables add an additional column with the _Temperature coefficient_ $(K^(-1))$ of the material.
+  ], hydraulic permeability, etc.

 // review: https://gpg.geosci.xyz/content/DC_resistivity/DC_physical_properties.html